withastro/docs/src/pages/en/guides/cms/contentful.md

 ### Installing dependencies

-To connect with your Contentful space, install [`contentful.js`](https://github.com/contentful/contentful.js), official Contentful SDK for JavaScript, and [`rich-text-html-renderer`](https://github.com/contentful/rich-text/tree/master/packages/rich-text-html-renderer), a package to render Contentful's rich text fields to HTML.
+To connect with your Contentful space, install both of the following using the single command below for your preferred package manager:
+- [`contentful.js`](https://github.com/contentful/contentful.js), the official Contentful SDK for JavaScript
+- [`rich-text-html-renderer`](https://github.com/contentful/rich-text/tree/master/packages/rich-text-html-renderer), a package to render Contentful's rich text fields to HTML.

 <PackageManagerTabs>
   <Fragment slot="npm">